2 Methods

 2.3 Data cleaning

-• Taxonomic errors and invalid species names
+• Taxonomic errors, invalid species names or synonyms

 • Species introduced to Australia

-• Marine species
+• Marine taxa

-• Records with geographic errors.
+• Records with geographic errors

-2.3.0.1 Taxonomic Errors
+2.3.1 Taxonomic Errors

 The (AFD) is an online catalogue of taxonomic and biological information on all animal species known to occur within Australia and its territories.